 Undeliverable W2s and 1095-Cs will be returned to the branch in which you, the employee, were registered with or to the branch where your check was last distributed.
 Please follow up with that branch to determine if your W2 statement has been returned to them before completing a W2/1095-C Request Form.

-Request for Duplicate W2 or 1095-C Statements can be made by completing a W2/1095-C Request Form (available at any AppleOne branch and on our AppleOne website as an Acrobat PDF or Word Document.)
+Request for Duplicate W2 or 1095-C Statements can be made by completing a W2/1095-C Request Form (available at any AppleOne branch and on our AppleOne website as an Acrobat PDF.)
 Please allow 10-15 business days for your written request to be processed.
 Requests should be forwarded directly to our Corporate Headquarters, attn: W2 Request Department - P.O.
 Box 29048 Glendale, CA. 91209.
 Due to the volume of requests being received at this time, as well as to protect the confidentiality of this information, for your own protection, we regret to announce that we cannot accept requests for duplicate W2 and 1095-C Statements via fax, phone or e-mail.
 We apologize for any inconvenience this may cause.
 Please know that incomplete information can and will cause your requests to be delayed.
 Should you need it, a free version of Adobe's Acrobat reader software is available.

 Incorrect Social Security Numbers will require a corrected W2 (W2-C) and 1095-C to be issued.
 If you have received a W2 and 1095-C with an incorrect social security number, we ask that you provide a copy of your W2s and 1095-C along with a copy of your social security card directly to the branch you were registered with.
 Your branch will have to work directly with corporate to merge the earnings to the correct social security number and issue a corrected W2 and 1095-C Statement.
 PLEASE DO NOT CALL OUR CORPORATE OFFICE DIRECTLY.